YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In the recipient area, do not massage the scalp during the first 10 days after a hair transplant.
 Gentle washing pressure may be introduced only when your clinic has told you that crusts can be softened and removed, often around day 10 to 14.
 Deeper scalp massage, spa massage, massage devices, nails, oils, or strong circular rubbing should wait until the skin is closed, crusts are gone, and the scalp feels calm.

 The timing changes if there is bleeding, pain, thick crusting, pimples, spreading redness, numbness, or strong itching.
 Massage is not a growth treatment in the early period.
 The safer goal is to protect grafts, loosen crusts gradually, and avoid irritation that makes you touch the scalp more.
+If the hairline looks raised or pitted, check raised hairline texture after transplant surgery before adding pressure.

-Why should massage wait in the first days?
+Massage should wait during the first days

 The first days after surgery are about protection.
 Small crusts form around the grafts, the skin is closing, and the recipient area should not be treated like normal scalp skin.
 Even if you feel well, the surface is still recovering from many tiny surgical openings.